Toni-SM/skrl/docs/source/intro/examples.rst

 Learning by scopes in an Isaac Gym environment (multiple agents and environments)
 ---------------------------------------------------------------------------------

 This example performs the training of 3 agents by scopes in Isaac Gym's Cartpole environment in the same run.
-It tries to load the environment from preview 3, but if it fails, it will try to load the environment from preview 2
+It tries to load the environment from preview 4 (or preview 3), but if it fails, it will try to load the environment from preview 2

 .. image:: ../_static/imgs/example_parallel.jpg
       :width: 100%